Legal GumphDeadHappy Rules

 understand a bit more about you so that we can create better products for other customers in the future;

-contact your Doctor to make sure that the questions we ask you correctly reflect your medical history.
+contact your Doctor to make sure that the answers you provided correctly reflect your medical history.

-To delete your account you must first cancel any active plan.
+To delete your account you must first cancel any active life insurance.
 This can be done by logging into your account at deadhappy.com.
-If you have no active plan, then you can delete your account by logging in at deadhappy.com
+If you have no active life insurance or need help deleting your account, simply email us at email@example.com.

 We will share your data with our insurance partners and their reinsurance partners so that they can: